Where did all that extra cash come from?

-So if you’re considering a foray into the housing market this year, consider using an online mortgage broker to find the lowest rate available to you.
+So if you’re considering a foray into the housing market this year, start comparing lenders today.
 While you're at it, be sure to compare the prepayment options, as well as any other fees and penalties you may be charged.

 It can all be a little daunting, so don’t hesitate to reach out to a mortgage broker— or two or three — and find someone you can trust to help you through the process.

 You may also want to check your credit score to make sure you’re in a good position to start house shopping.
 Otherwise, you may need to pay down some debt and take other steps to lift your score.